JuanPalms/web_development_intro/README.md

-<h1 style="color: #1098adb9;"> Web Development Practice </h1>
+<h1 style="color:blue;"> Web Development Practice </h1>

-This repository replicates the code in the Udemy course <strong>Build Responsive Reald World Websites with HTML and CSS</strong>.
+This repository replicates the code in the Udemy course <a href='https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3'><strong>Build Real World Websites with HTML and CSS</strong>.</a>